-I. KOREAN MINISTRY PLAN FOR 2017-2020: ACHIEVEMENTS OF THE CURRENT QUADRENNIUM
+I. KOREAN MINISTRY PLAN: ACHIEVEMENTS

-Based on these five vision areas, the following specific ministries were implemented during the 2017-2020 quadrennium.
+Based on these five vision areas, the following specific ministries were implemented during the 2017-2020 and 2021-2024 quadrennium.

 A. Congregational Development and New Church Starts.
-In the early years of the plan, much of the energy and resources were focused on planting new congregations and enabling the existing mission congregations to become self-supporting.
-In the last quadrennium there was a shift not only to revitalization and congregational development but launching a number of restart projects through the implementation of effective ministry strategies.
-The plan, however, continued to promote and assist new church starts.
-During the quadrennium it:
+In the early years of the plan, much energy and resources were focused on planting new congregations and enabling the existing mission congregations to become self-supporting.
+Recently, there was a shift not only to revitalization and congregational development but to launching a number of restart projects through the implementation of effective ministry strategies.
+The plan, however, continued to promote and assist new church starts despite challenges due to the Covid 19 pandemic and the disaffiliation.
+During this period, it:

-- 1. Developed 14 new Korean-language churches in full partnership with annual conferences, jurisdictional Korean mission directors/superintendents, and local Korean UMC congregations with the goal of becoming chartered and self-supporting in the subsequent three to five years. - 2.
-Nurtured both existing and recently launched mission churches to grow in their life and mission. - 3.
-Continued implementation of the \$1 million "Matching Fund Campaign" among Korean American United Methodist congregations for new church starts. - 4.
-Collaborated with the "Nehemiah Campaign" of the Korean Association of the UMC.
+1. Developed sixteen new Korean-language churches in full partnership with annual conferences, jurisdictional Korean missions, and local Korean UMC congregations with the goal of becoming chartered and self-supporting in the subsequent three to five years.

+2. Nurtured both existing and recently launched mission churches to grow in their life and mission.

+3. Continued implementation of the \$1 million "Matching Fund Campaign" informally among Korean American United Methodist congregations for new church starts.

+4. Collaborated with the "Nehemiah Campaign" of the Korean Association of the UMC.

 B. Leadership Formation.
 The Korean United Methodist Church realizes that leadership formation for clergy and laity is a vital part of a congregation's sustainability and growth.
-However, leadership formation needs to be broad in scope since the leadership of the Korean Ministry has become increasingly diverse in terms of age, ethnic make-up, background, leadership style, and cultural orientation.
-In this quadrennium, there has also been a gradual shift from focusing on "revival and growth" in leadership training to "spirituality and the healthy church."
+However, leadership formation needs to be broad in scope since the leadership of the Korean Ministry has become increasingly diverse in terms of age, ethnic makeup, background, leadership style, and cultural orientation.
+In this period, there has also been a gradual shift from focusing on "revival and growth" in leadership training to "spirituality and the healthy church."
 Listed below are goals implemented in leadership formation:

-- 1. Continued to implement a comprehensive small-group leader-training module for pastors and laity, utilizing the Korean language resource, "Longing to Meet You," and further utilized this resource in collaboration with the School for Congregational Development. - 2.
-Created a task force on "confliction transformation" in collaboration with regional Korean caucus for 12 regional training events. - 3.
-Launched three "Korean Academy of Spiritual Formation" programs in collaboration with the Upper Room of Discipleship Ministries (formerly GBOD). - 4.
-Supported leadership development for Korean clergy, including clergywomen, serving in cross-cultural/racial appointments.
-A key program for this is 'Madang'. - 5.
-Supported future next generation clergy by offering a "United Methodist Seminarians and Ministerial Candidates Information and Mentoring Session" in partnership with the General Board of Higher Education and Ministry.
+1. Continued to carry out a comprehensive small-group leader-training module for pastors and laity, utilizing the Korean language resource "Longing to Meet You," and further utilized this resource in collaboration with the School for Congregational Development and several Annual Conferences.

+2. Created a task force on "confliction transformation" in collaboration with regional Korean caucuses for 12 regional training events.

+3. Launched three "Korean Academy of Spiritual Formation" programs in collaboration with the Upper Room of Discipleship Ministries (formerly GBOD).

+4. Supported leadership development for Korean clergy, including clergywomen, serving in cross-cultural/racial appointments.
+A key program for this is 'Madang'.

+5. Supported future next generation clergy by offering a "United Methodist Seminarians and Ministerial Candidates Information and Mentoring Session" in partnership with the General Board of Higher Education and Ministry.

+6. Launched and implemented, in addition, during the Covid 19 pandemic, a webinar series on topics such as digital ministry, self-care & spirituality, Discipleship Bible Study, and coaching.